 In other words, some questions might be worded like, “Tell me about the time you supported someone?”
 Or “Tell me about a time you were under a lot of pressure.
 What was going on, and how did you get through it?”
 These are just a few sample questions hiring managers will ask to see where you are mentally.

 Most people don’t think about the questions associated with mental health, especially during a job interview.
-Despite the importance of interviewing, very few people actually practice for it.
+Despite the importance of interviewing, very few people practice it.

-When people do practice for an upcoming interview, they typically do three things to prepare themselves for the big meeting: They usually start by developing a series of questions they think they’ll be asked based off of their resume & LinkedIn profile.
+When people do practice for an upcoming interview, they typically do three things to prepare themselves for the big meeting: They usually start by developing a series of questions they think they’ll be asked based on their resume & LinkedIn profile.

 Then they prepare detailed answers to those questions.
 Finally, they conduct research on the company’s policies, work culture, or job duties so they’re well informed when they walk in for the interview.

 Having a three-step process should get you the job, or at least a second interview.
 But what if you’ve been battling things like anxiety, depression, or even post-traumatic stress disorder – an issue that has become a widespread topic in the national discussion on mental health according to Bradley University.
 Then, preparing for an interview won’t become so easy after all, especially if you’re interviewing for your dream job.

 Fortunately, there are ways to deal with these dreaded talking points, and here’s how.

 1. Familiarize Yourself with Certain Legal Rights

 Believe it or not, several people don’t even know their legal rights.
 In other words, individuals aren’t aware of the information they should and shouldn’t disclose during an interview.
 This means that if you mention your mental health issues during an interview, you’re doing so by choice, since you aren’t obligated to – no matter what the employer says.